 - Law enforcement support to existing Law enforcement agents

-– Setting up an inclusive surveillance system, with communities, including an anti-poaching unit, aerial surveillance, a control room connected with field teams and key species equipped with GPS transmitters, to monitor and maintain their numbers and ecosystems
+- Setting up an inclusive surveillance system together with the communities, including an anti-poaching unit, aerial surveillance, a control room connected with field teams and key species equipped with GPS transmitters, to monitor and maintain their numbers and ecosystems

-– Organize a massive wildlife translocation operation to refaunate the area
+- Organizing wildlife translocation operations to repopulate the area

 Livelihood and sustainability